0xceba/oscp_tips/README.md

 ![Google cheat sheet result count](google_cheat_sheet_count.png)

 and their work is helpful to you but not nearly as helpful as creating your own.
-I recommend that you create at least 3 documents as you progress through the PWK exercises and lab machines.
-The following are snippets from the three cheat sheets that I created:
+I recommend that you create at least 3 cheat sheet documents as you progress through the PWK exercises and lab machines.
+The following are snippets from three that I created-

 1. An enumeration cheat sheet: